Counterplan: "Conditionality bad" arguments, topicality is better

-Conditionality Good Arguments
+"Conditionality good" arguments

 Conditionality good can be argued by the negative team.
 If the negative wins conditionality is legitimate it usually means that they are allowed to advocate their conditional counterplans and/or kritiks.
 Common arguments will say that the affirmative has advantage in preparing for the debate round by composing the first speech before the round, while the negative does not know what affirmative will be defending until the round.
 Negatives also make the claim that fairness arguments cannot be evaluated because there will always be some amount of unfairness in debate, which is untrue and a shallow argument.
 To answer education arguments, negative teams will claim that conditionality is real world, because policy makers often decide between more than two options.
 They may also argue that all the negative has to do is prove the affirmative's plan is a bad idea, and it does not matter how they do this.
 Finally, negative will often argue that even if the affirmative is correct about conditionality being bad, it is not a reason for them to lose the entire round, it is only a reason that their conditional arguments should not be voted for.

 One of the only conditionality is the acceded Socratic Flow on "morally reasoned" that does not introduce new plan components nor a counterplan.
 It is an advanced pure debate theory before the policy takes effect -- in theory and, sometimes, in practice.
 It is not premised on but does entail "morally conditioned" as a voter, subsuming Fiat, and "morally reasoned" is inclusive of the premise-entails in many contexts: condition or situation with respect to activity, education on debate, speech debate, speech communication, policy, policy plan, resolution for debate, and other considerations.
 The lowest-level Socratic Flow is "proving grounds" Justification run by the Negative: Fiat is irrelevant, the Affirmative cedes the plan and resolution to the Negative for safe handling in order for the Negative to stop the status quo's harms outlined in-round and win all other stakes, if and only if the Affirmative can "morally reason" Justification, which the Negative will do anyway were the Affirmative to refuse.
 The formalized Socratic Flow is one of the top-level Typicality theory debates for coaches, trainers, resolution drafters, and plan drafters, to avoid wasting time by using intuition.
 A real world example is the House impeachment and Senate trying of Donald J. Trump, a large Socratic Flow that stretched over months from impeachment (conditionality, subtopical) inquiry to acquittal (typicality).